iluwatar/java-design-patterns/subclass-sandbox/README.md

   }
 }
 ```

-Next we are able to create derived sandboxed subclass that implements the sandbox method using the provided operations.
+Next, we are able to create derived sandboxed subclass that implements the sandbox method using the provided operations.
 Here is the first power:

 ```
 public class SkyLaunch extends Superpower {